SmartDataAnalytics/BioKEEN/README.rst

 Installation |pypi_version| |python_versions| |pypi_license|
 ------------------------------------------------------------
-``biokeen`` can be installed on any system running Python 3.6+  with the following commands:
+To install biokeen, Python 3.6+ is required, and we recommend to install it on Linux or Mac OS systems.
+Please run following command

 .. code-block:: sh